rinde/RinSim/README.md

 	<version>2.x.y</version>
 </dependency>
 ```
-For more detailed instructions on how to do this see the [instructions](docs/howtorun.md).
+For more detailed instructions on how create a Maven project in Eclipse and add RinSim as a dependency see the [instructions](docs/howtorun.md).
 For release notes of the latest release click [here](releasenotes.md).

 <!--